 Murray Woodard travels with members of the Kansas City community on visits to high performing schools around the country.
 Like Sufi, Woodard seeks to blend the unusual suspects with people who haven’t been to the table, even reaching out to include those who feel they don’t have a voice and those who work in schools.
 For Woodard, bringing the groups together on school visits mattered, “How can we expect our most marginalized and disenfranchised communities to ask for something they’ve never experienced?,” he said.
 “At the same time, how do we provide an opportunity for our educators who are working with our kids to find new ideas and solutions?”

 The path to collaboration presents plenty of detours that can take us off course.
 If we're not careful, the tech tools we've designed to help us collaborate can become distractions or even stop us in our tracks.
 How we collaborate in the future may be less important than where we come together.
-Suri, Woodard, and the organizers of the ESHIP Summit brought people together with patience, courage and trust to think and work together in very human ways.
+Sufi, Woodard, and the organizers of the ESHIP Summit bring people together with patience, courage, and trust to think and work together in very human ways.
 As we seek to collaborate in the future we will find out if our ubiquitous social networks are strong enough to connect us beyond our differences.
-We will see if we can bring patience, courage and trust to scale and take collaboration with it to new levels of consensus.
+We will see if we can bring patience, courage, and trust to scale and take collaboration with it to new levels of consensus.

 We'd like to know what you think about collaboration.
 Does technology improve or harm the way we work together?
 Can you cite examples of how collaboration has made a positive impact?